18 Brilliant Uses for Rubbing Alcohol You’ll Wish You Knew Sooner

-11. Use rubbing alcohol to get rid of fruit flies
+Get rid of fruit flies

 The next time you see fruit flies hovering in the kitchen, get out a fine-misting spray bottle and fill it with rubbing alcohol.
 Spraying the little flies knocks them out and makes them fall to the floor, where you can sweep them up.
 The alcohol is less effective than insecticide, but it’s a lot safer than spraying poison around your kitchen.

-12. Use rubbing alcohol to make a shapeable ice pack
+Make a shapeable ice pack

 The problem with ice packs is they won’t conform to the shape of the injured body part.
-Make a slushy, comfortable pack by mixing 1 part rubbing alcohol with 3 parts water in a self-closing plastic bag.
+Make a slushy, comfortable pack by mixing one part rubbing alcohol with 3 parts water in a self-closing plastic bag.
 The next time that sore knee acts up, wrap the bag of slush in a cloth and apply it to the area.

 This doesn’t always work, but it sure is worth a try; if your new leather shoes are pinching your feet, try swabbing the tight spot with a cotton ball soaked in rubbing alcohol.
 Walk around in the shoes for a few minutes to see if they stretch enough to be comfortable.
 If not, the next step is to take them back to the shoe store.

 Use these home remedies to keep your shoes stink-free.

 Keep car doors and locks from freezing in the winter